walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 non-critical `issuerAlternativeName` email/URI contact; it establishes neither issuer identity nor trust.
 Apply it only when the application's policy requires that extension, after validating the certificate path.

-Migration: the unreleased `requiredIacaIssuerCertificateDerBase64Url` setting has been removed.
-Applications using it must move both their issuer restriction and conditional contact check into their reader-trust evaluator.
-The standalone helper was renamed from `validateIacaIssuedMdocReaderCertificateContact` to `validateMdocReaderIssuerContactExtension`.

 Configuration snapshots detach collection data while retaining provider/evaluator service references.
 Providers and revocation sources are queried at evaluation time.
 Persisted settings decoding checks structure; import checks current CA usage and RICAL material;